MEDIA RELEASE FROM THE AGRI-FOOD REGULATOR - 20th May 2025

 Niamh Lenehan, CEO of the Agri-Food Regulator said “The initiative to publish this information enhances transparency in the supply chain by providing an estimate of the value of beef accruing at the processing stage”.

-The first report includes an overview of the methodology agreed between the processors and the Department of Agriculture, Food and the Marine, as well as the Regulator’s methodology when aggregating the reported values and is available on the Regulator’s website at here Beef Report (pdf 155Kb)
+The first report includes an overview of the methodology agreed between the processors and the Department of Agriculture, Food and the Marine, as well as the Regulator’s methodology when aggregating the reported values and is available on the Regulator’s website at here 17th January 2025: Beef Forequarter Hindquarter and Minced Meat Transparency Values (pdf 253Kb)

 Ms Lenehan continued “I would like to acknowledge the positive engagement from the beef processors involved, in addition to Meat Industry Ireland and the Department of Agriculture, Food and the Marine.
 The reporting now by the Regulator is an important further step in improving transparency in the beef sector.
 We will continue to work with primary producers and their end processors with a view to publishing similar reports in the future”.